alperr/wk/README.md

 # wk
 *CLI for writing web applications*

-wk imposes a simple approach that utilizes html, css and javascript for writing web applications
+wk imposes a simple approach that uses html, css and javascript for writing web applications

 i wrote this out of frustration with current web development methods (aka: js frameworks)

-*this project is under active development and it is subjected to change*
+*this project is under active development and its API is subjected to change*

 ### Installation